 In addition to addressing existing needs, the City must develop its transportation system to accommodate forecast growth.
 The GMA requires that the transportation planning horizon be at least ten years in the future.
 For this current update effort, the City decided to use 2050 as the long-range horizon, consistent with the Land Use Element of the City’s Comprehensive Plan.
 The longer-range horizon year allows the City to better plan for and scale transportation facilities that are needed as the City changes over the next two decades.

 The following provides an overview of the travel demand model used to create the forecasts and evaluate alternatives.
 It summarizes the land use assumptions and network alternatives.
-The alternatives evaluations are presented, resulting in the development of the framework for the Transportation Systems Plan and improvement projects, which are presented in 5.4. .
+The alternatives evaluations are presented, resulting in the development of the framework for the Transportation Element and improvement projects, which are presented in 5.3.

 Travel Demand Model and Land Use Forecasts